 Attractor Library

-recursive attractor formation,
+- recursive attractor formation

-drift and phase control,
+- drift and phase behavior

-symbolic density modulation,
+- symbolic density modulation

 A topological cognitive firewall that blocks jailbreaks, manipulation, and symbolic exploits, keeping AI systems stable and secure.